-New Board of Directors to take office on May 1
+New Board of Directors takes office on May 1

 April 18, 2017 at 09:00 am

-ALong with President-elect Chukky Ibe, the incoming Vice Presidents will take office on May 1, 2017.
+Along with MSU President Chukky Ibe, the incoming Vice Presidents take office on May 1, 2017.
 The new VPs, along with the MSU Speaker were elected by the incoming Student Representative Assembly (SRA) on April 1 and 2.
 They share platform points and prioritization on safety and accessibility on campus, as well as improvements within the SRA.

 Preethi Anbalagan – Vice President (Administration)

 Preethi Anbalagan has previously represented the Faculty of Science on the SRA, as well being the MSU’s Operations Commissioner.Anbalagan’s platform includes safety on campus, as she says that she’s “excited to focus on strategic priorities for Welcome Week and what powerful, effective campaign messaging will look like for our overarching themes this year.”
 This focus on safety also expands to developing safer campus training.

 “I'm looking forward to giving back to my community while prioritizing campus safety, inclusivity and building resilience on campus and within our union.”

 The SRA also has a place in Anbalagan’s platform, with her aim to support the SRA in engaging in collaborative efforts to achieve their goals, increasing its accessibility to resources, and creating greater visibility of the SRA on campus.